 Regulation 17: Premises

 The inspector observed that overall the residents' home was warm and homely.
+It was personalised with photographs of outings and family and friends.
 It was clean and there was adequate communal and recreational space for the residents.
-However the garden fence was leaning and was unstable and required to be replaced.